 When procrastination is not an option, a more sophisticated passive aggressive strategy is to carry out tasks in a timely, but unacceptable manner.
 For example:

 In all of these instances, the passive aggressive person complies with a particular request, but carries it out in an intentionally inefficient way.
-When confronted, he defends his work, counter-accusing others of having rigid or perfectionist standards.
+When confronted, he or she defends the work, counter-accusing others of having rigid or perfectionist standards.

 6. "I thought you knew."

 Sometimes, the perfect passive aggressive crime has to do with omission.
 Passive aggressive persons may express their anger covertly by choosing not to share information when it could prevent a problem.
-By claiming ignorance, the person defends his inaction, while taking pleasure in his foe's trouble and anguish.
+By claiming ignorance, the person defends inaction, while taking pleasure in a foe's trouble and anguish.

 7. "Sure, I'd be happy to."

 Have you ever been in a customer service situation where a seemingly concerned clerk or super-polite phone operator assures you that your problem will be solved.
-On the surface, the representative is cooperative, but beware of his angry smile; behind the scenes, he is filing your request in the trash and stamping your paperwork with "DENY."
+On the surface, the representative is cooperative, but beware of the angry smile; behind the scenes, he or she is filing your request in the trash and stamping your paperwork with "DENY."

 8. "You've done so well for someone with your education level."